 The university offers many activities for you and your family.
-Spouses can get a Blugold ID card for $10.00 and use it much as a student.
+Partners can get a Blugold ID card for $10.00 ($15 as of July 1, 2014) and use it much as a student.
 The whole family can enjoy the Artist and Forum Series, as well as university musical, theatrical, athletic events, films, lectures, and cultural events.
 Some family activities include:

 ARTIST & FORUM SERIES: Davies Center 222, 715-836-4933

 The Artists Series presents professional performances in music, art, and dance throughout the school year.
 The Forum Series features lectures, debates and panel discussions by national personalities from a variety of backgrounds.
 Contact the University Service Center in Davies Center for information regarding tickets, or check the website for the Artist Series and for the Forum Lecture Series.

 CAMPUS FILMS: Davies Theatre, 715-836-3727

 The UAC Film Committee and International Film Society work together to present the finest foreign and domestic films that help to foster a better understanding of other people and cultures, as well as lifelong appreciation for the art of film.
 Tickets are $4 for an individual annual membership and $10 for a family membership.

 UWHELP has an online listing for year-round pre-college and summer programming for children and adolescents UW-Eau Claire lists more than 35 youth programs throughout the year.

 The center rents to students a wide variety of year-round sports and camping equipment and has billiards, bowling, and video game facilities available for student/family use.
 There are also Nautilus, swimming, tennis, gym, track, and racquetball facilities available on campus.